Cravath, Swaine & Moore LLP Logo

 CFIUS and National Security

-Cravath advises U.S. and international companies, private equity and venture capital firms and other investors on the many complex issues raised by the Committee on Foreign Investment in the United States (CFIUS) and related national security considerations.
+Drawing on deep government and cross border experience, Cravath provides comprehensive advice to U.S. and international companies, private equity and venture capital firms and other investors on the many complex issues raised by the Committee on Foreign Investment in the United States (CFIUS) and other matters involving national security.
+Our multidisciplinary team, which includes former White House, U.S. Treasury Department and U.S. Department of Justice senior officials, deftly manages national security concerns including risk management, trade restrictions, cybersecurity, crisis response, and civil and criminal investigations and enforcement actions across highly regulated and strategic sector.

 Clients rely on our expertise to help them navigate the regulatory aspects of cross-border mergers, acquisitions, dispositions, investments and other business transactions, including:

-• coordinating with local counsel and specialists in connection with non‑U.S. foreign direct investment (FDI) reviews to provide seamless global FDI coverage;
+• Coordinating with local counsel and specialists in connection with non U.S. foreign direct investment (FDI) reviews to provide seamless global FDI coverage; and

-• assessing implications of the U.S. Department of Justice’s “safe harbor” policy for national security law violations disclosed during mergers and acquisitions; and
+• Assessing implications of the DOJ’s “safe harbor” policy for national security law violations disclosed during mergers and acquisitions.

 Clients rely on our expertise to help them navigate the regulatory aspects of cross-border mergers, acquisitions, dispositions, investments and other business transactions, including:

-• coordinating with local counsel and specialists in connection with non‑U.S. foreign direct investment (FDI) reviews to provide seamless global FDI coverage;
+• Coordinating with local counsel and specialists in connection with non U.S. foreign direct investment (FDI) reviews to provide seamless global FDI coverage; and

-• assessing implications of the U.S. Department of Justice’s “safe harbor” policy for national security law violations disclosed during mergers and acquisitions; and
+• Assessing implications of the DOJ’s “safe harbor” policy for national security law violations disclosed during mergers and acquisitions.

 • Deals & Cases